pinpoint-apm/pinpoint-apm.github.io/documents/new-inspector.md

 ### C Reading inspector-stat-agent table becomes slow as more data is being stored.

 You can improve performance by distributing the data across multiple tables.
-Follow the steps below to create multiple Kafka topics and Pinot tables.
+Follow the steps below to create multiple Pinot tables and Kafka topics.
 Then, add settings to Pinpoint components to read and write data from multiple Pinot tables.

 **Create More Kafka Topics**